The ones that got away: chemical tagging of globular cluster-origin stars with Gaia BP/RP spectra: Data and Methods

 The results from \citet{ting_2018} suggest that these same CN, CH, and $\textrm{C}_2$ molecular features in the BP/RP spectra may contain the oxygen information which is part of our [N/O] predictions.
 The oxygen information in the carbon molecular features arises from the fact that most of the oxygen in stellar atmospheres exists in CO; thus, the oxygen abundance directly influences the abundance of other carbon-bearing molecules. \citet{ting_2017} leveraged the oxygen information inherent in the carbon features to determine carbon abundances from optical spectra without oxygen lines, although notably the $R\approx1800$ LAMOST spectra they used are nonetheless much higher resolution than the BP/RP spectra. \citet{ting_2018} note that the effect of oxygen on the molecular carbon features is non-degenerate with the carbon and nitrogen abundance, which is particularly important given that we seek [N/O] predictions as a classifier of 2P stars.
 We tested predicting [N/Fe] and [O/Fe] as separate output features rather than in a combined [N/O] prediction and found a negligible difference in performance.

-Regarding aluminum, which is especially difficult to measure from stellar spectra, we discuss in Section~\ref{sec:additional_tests} that the [Al/Fe] predictions of our network may in fact be closely linked to Na abundances. \citet{Hattori_2024} produces $\alpha$-element predictions from BP/RP spectra which they find arise from information near the Na D absorption lines at 589 and 589.6~nm.
+Regarding aluminum, which is especially difficult to measure from stellar spectra and does not have immediately obvious absorption lines in the BP/RP spectra (see Fig.~\ref{fig:example_bprp}), we discuss in Section~\ref{sec:additional_tests} that the [Al/Fe] predictions of our network may in fact be closely linked to Na abundances. \citet{Hattori_2024} produces $\alpha$-element predictions from BP/RP spectra which they find arise from information near the Na D absorption lines at 589 and 589.6~nm.
 They further indicate that some $\alpha$-element information arises from the Mg I line at 516~nm, which is consistent with our findings that our [Al/Fe] predictions are distinct from [$\alpha$/Fe] values (discussed in Section~\ref{sec:additional_tests}).
 As Na is also enhanced in 2P GC stars \citep[for example, see][]{milone_multiple_pops_GCs, Carretta_2009a, Carretta_2009b}, Na information in our [Al/Fe] predictions would nonetheless be useful for identifying new 2P candidates.
 We cannot discount the possibility that our [Al/Fe] predictions may in part arise from a series of complicated correlations with other abundances and spectral features; we address this possibility throughout the paper.

+One final feature that could affect our identification of GC stars is the helium enhancement present in some 2P stars.
+He abundance differences between cluster populations correlate strongly with GC mass, with some larger clusters exhibiting significant He enrichment among their second generation members \citep{milone_multiple_pops_GCs}.
+He abundances can have a substantial effect on a stellar spectrum, with a He-enhanced star being far bluer than a comparable He-typical counterpart \citep[see Figure 4 of][]{Milone_2018}.
+It is thus possible that He enhancement may impact our network's identification of some 2P-type stars, with the different spectral energy distribution being a readily identifiable feature.
+He enhancement may also affect $T_\textrm{eff}$ predictions for such stars.